MirrorNetworking/Mirror/doc/articles/Guides/Authentication.md

 -   When a client is authenticated to your satisfaction, you simply call `base.OnServerAuthenticated.Invoke(conn)` and `base.OnClientAuthenticated.Invoke(conn)` on the server and client, respectively.
 Mirror is listening for these events to proceed with the connection sequence.

+-   The base Authenticor includes a timeout feature so you can prevent rogue clients from locking up your connections.

 -   In the inspector you can optionally subscribe your own methods to the OnServerAuthenticated and OnClientAuthenticated events.

 Here are some tips for custom Authenticators: